Next show October 22nd.

-Today, I’m sharing a letter that my sister Lisa received from one of the participants.
+Today, I’m sharing a letter that she, my sister Lisa, received from one of the participants as well as a letter from my mom.

 Well, I just enjoyed the experience of a life time!